Skip to main content

 In partnership with local, state, and national organizations, the ACCORD Freedom Trail organizes public discussions, lectures, and community-wide initiatives.
 These collaborative efforts ensure the city’s historical importance is recognized and remembered.

-The ACCORD Freedom Trail is a living testament to the power of community action, remembrance, and the enduring quest for equality in America.
+The ACCORD Freedom Trail is a living testament to the power of community action, remembrance, and the enduring quest for equality in the United States.

 Mission Statement